90zlaya/ultimate-cheatsheet-for-developers/shell/composer.md

 # Remove package
 composer remove [vendor/package-name]

-# Shows which pacages cause the given package to be installed
+# Shows which packages cause the given package to be installed
 composer depends [vendor/package-name]
 ```